RoyalHighgrass/QVM-Manager/README.md

 ## Contributing

-We welcome contributions to the project!
-Please read our CONTRIBUTING.md file for guidelines on how to submit pull requests, report issues, and suggest improvements.
+Contributions to the project are welcome!
+Please read the CONTRIBUTING.md file for guidelines on how to submit pull requests, report issues, and suggest improvements.

 ## License